 Businesses that provide pension or welfare benefit plans may have to comply with several fiduciary, disclosure, and reporting requirements.
 You can determine if these regulations apply to your business by researching the Employee Retirement Income Security Act.

-Businesses with union employees may have to file specific reports and take special care of the way they treat union members.
-You can find more information on the Office of Labor Management Standards website.
+Businesses with union employees may have to file specific reports and take special care of how they treat union members.
+You can find more information on the Office of Labor-Management Standards website.

 Family and Medical Leave

 According to the Family and Medical Leave Act (FMLA), businesses with at least 50 employees must provide 12 weeks of unpaid leave following the birth or adoption of a child as well as the severe illness of an employee’s spouse, child, or parent.

 Businesses with at least 50 employees are legally required to provide health insurance.

 Certain types of businesses must place visible notices within the workplace in some states, like health warnings or reminders to wash their hands.
 To determine which posters you need and print free copies, visit the elaws Poster Advisor.

 Antitrust laws prevent businesses from conspiring with competitors or partners/vendors.
 Issues addressed by these laws include: